isaacnmm/pestpolicy-hugo2XX/content/posts/kohler-extra-tall-highline-arc-toilet/index.md

 ## Pros of the Kohler Highline Arc Extra Tall Toilet

 * **Superior Comfort and Accessibility:** The "Extra Tall" height is a standout feature, making it exceptionally easy for adults, especially taller individuals or those with mobility challenges, to sit down and stand up.
-* **Powerful and Efficient Flush:** The Class Five� canister flush system provides robust waste removal with a single flush, while its 1.28 GPF rating ensures excellent water conservation.
+* **Powerful and Efficient Flush:** The Class Five canister flush system provides robust waste removal with a single flush, while its 1.28 GPF rating ensures excellent water conservation.
 * **Reliable Brand Quality:** Kohler is a trusted name in plumbing, known for producing durable and well-engineered products.
 * **Complete Solution Package:** The inclusion of the seat and all necessary installation hardware simplifies the purchase and installation process.
 * **Clean and Modern Aesthetic:** The Highline Arc's design is versatile, fitting well into various bathroom styles.